stanmaz/BBOalert/README.md

       1[CD]--1*--,   1N,   balanced 12-14p
       Option

-If the user id specified with an option fits the user id of your actual partner, the option is activated automatically.
-If you play with a partner who is not specified with any option, you may choose options manually (Select All) or select the options of another partner.
+When the user-id specified with an option fits the user id of your actual partner, the option is activated automatically.
+If you play with a partner who is not specified with any option, you may choose options manually (first Select All) or select the options of another partner.

 ### Shortcuts